opista/stakload/README.md

 - Frontend

+  - Look at migrating over to Next.js?
+Routing will be easier, can offload tasks to backend
   - [BUG] Back to top doesn't always appear when scrolling (list and details)
   - [BUG] Clock freezes on mac (not really relevant as this is a windows only app)
   - Collapse entire sidebar?
 Look at fastmail UI for inspo.
 Header also moves with sidebar resize